Fine Arts School, Khulna University: History

 In 1990 the College renamed again as Khulna College of Arts.
 Finally the college became a constitutional institute of Khulna University in 2009 as Institute of Fine Arts of the Khulna University.
-Later it become a independent school of Khulna University and the institute shifted to Khulna University campus from Boyra in 2013.
+Later it become an independent school of Khulna University and the institute shifted to Khulna University campus from Boyra in 2013.
 Now the institute is known as School of Fine Arts, Khulna University.

 Academic

 School of Fine Arts offers a four-year undergraduate course leading to the bachelor's degree of Fine Arts (BFA).
 At present, there are three disciplines: